bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to mix and apply two part epoxies.

-![Picture of prepared end cap here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/2.PNG)
+![Picture of prepared end cap here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/2.PNG) *Flange with the internal side abraded.*

 Remove the face plate from the flange.
 Use isopropyl alcohol to clean the surface thoroughly.
 Install the switch and pressure

-![Picture of installed bulkheads here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/1.PNG)
+![Picture of installed bulkheads here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/1.PNG) *Picture of the pressure and switch bulkheads installed.*

 #### Conductivity/Temperature End Cap

-Next, do the same thing with the other end cap.
+Do the same thing with the other end cap.
 The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 15/32".
 It may be a tight fit for the probe, so use a round file to make it the right size.
 Once you have the proper hole size, insert the probe so that it sticks out of the end cap approximately 2".
 To keep it in place, rig up a stand that will hold the probe in the right spot, or super glue it into place from the outside.

 After you have prepared each end cap, you can re-connect them to the flanges.
 Make sure everything is clean.
 Wrap the O-Ring grooves of the flange in tape to prevent any spillage getting into the grooves during the next step.